acharya-dilip/illusionOS/readme.md

 | cd build                  | Navigates into the build dir |
 | cmake ..                  | Checks for the Cmake file    |
 | cmake --build .           | Executes the build           |

+#  Credit goes to Holy Basil
+- THis guy spent 3 days stright thinkin about this program :3